Theft Crimes

 Petty Theft Crimes in San Diego

-Being charged with petty theft crime will require you to face a misdemeanor charge.
-Misdemeanor charges are punishable by up to six months in jail.
-Although, if you have no prior felony convictions you may be eligible for probation and a diversion program.
+Facing petty theft charges in San Diego entails dealing with a misdemeanor offense.
+Misdemeanor charges for petty theft are punishable by up to six months in jail.
+However, individuals with no prior felony convictions may be eligible for probation and participation in a diversion program.

 Grand Theft Crimes in San Diego